What is Taxonomy SEO?

 Designing a Clean Structure

 Limit categories to 5-10 main topics that reflect your core business areas.
-Each category should have enough content to justify its existence — at minimum 5-10 posts.
+Each category should have enough content to justify its existence.
+At minimum 5-10 posts.
 Tags should be used sparingly for cross-cutting themes, not as a secondary category system.
 Every tag should also have at least 5 associated posts.

 Optimizing Category Pages